Nacra 17 Platform Setup Guide

-At the 2022 World Championship, all the boats competing were measured thoroughly with special attention paid to the platform geometry.
+At the 2022 and 2023 World Championships, all the boats competing were measured thoroughly with special attention paid to the platform geometry.
 Reviewing the data it became obvious that there is a very small amount of variation within the fleet, especially with the top sailors.

 As such, we have decided to publish the average measurement data of the critical platform geometries so teams can check their own boats and know they are close to what everyone else is using.
 You should assume that all the top sailors were racing with their platforms very close to this geometry at the 2022 Worlds.

 The 2023 geometry confirmed the 2022 geometry measured, and the main reasons behind publishing the average numbers remains the same.
 All teams should know that boats setting at these numbers can be world elite competitive, as demonstrated by the boats doing so at these geometries.